Calming Strategies for the Classroom(Last Updated On: January 19, 2021)

 Find simple activities that require enough focus that your kids have to pay attention, but not so much that they will miss out on essential content if they are still a little inattentive.
 These warm-up activities can include:

-- Math problems: Ask the students to work a problem based on the skills they’ve been learning.
+- Math problems: Ask the students to work on a problem based on the skills they’ve been learning.

 - Grammar practice: Have students make corrections to a sentence that has errors in grammar or spelling.
 This practice is a great way to keep concepts in mind that they may not have seen for a while.

 - Beach Ball Toss: This one requires a little more work on your part.
 Use a marker to write different numbers on a beach ball.
 These numbers correspond to categories and questions that you have on a list.
 Throw the ball to a student.
-Whatever number their right thumb is closest to is category they have to answer.
+Whatever number their right thumb is closest to is the category they have to answer.
 You’ll read questions that go with the number.

 - Simon Says: Simon Says isn’t as educational, but it can help kids lose any extra energy they’ve got and pay attention to you.